Book 13: Error Messages Demystified

 using the result of an assignment as a condition without parentheses

 What does it mean?
-You are probably using the assignment operator = instead of the comparison operator == in the condition of an if statement, or of a while or for loop.
+You are probably using the assignment operator =

-Solution: If you are trying to compare two values, correct this to be the == comparison operator.
-If you really intend to assign that value (a rare but not impossible case), wrap the condition in a second pair of parentheses, e.g. while(( myDevice = GetNextDevice() )) to indicate that this was really your intention.
+comparison operator.
+If you really intend to assign that value (a rare but not impossible case), wrap the condition in a second pair of parentheses, e.g. while(( myDevice = GetNextDevice() ))

 Expression result unused